 The Perfect Size

 Fireclay farmhouse sinks come in varied sizes and configurations.
-The most popular size is the 33" fireclay farmhouse sink followed by a 30" fireclay farmhouse sink.
+The most popular size is the 33" fireclay farmhouse sink followed by a 36" fireclay farmhouse sink and then a 30" fireclay farmhouse sink.
 The most popular color is white indeed!
 Your kitchen size will be one of the key factors in deciding the size of your farm sink.
 We say the larger the sink the better if your kitchen space and layout allows for it.